TotomInc/vue3-select-component/docs/props.md

 Whether the select should display a loading state.
 When `true`, the select will show a loading spinner or custom loading content provided via the `loading` slot.

+## shouldAutofocusOption

+**Type**: `boolean`

+**Default**: `true`

+Whether the first option should be focused when the dropdown is opened.
+If set to `false`, the first option will not be focused, and the user will have to navigate through the options using the keyboard.

 ## closeOnSelect

 **Type**: `boolean`